Welcome to St Hilda’sPlease visit our main website at https://sthildashalifax.wordpress.com/

 Our church was built in 1911 to replace an earlier mission building in a very different world to the one in which we find ourselves now.
 Back then the area was heavily industrialised, surrounded by mills and engineering works, the local population were predominantly Christian and there was a large barracks who used St Hilda’s as their church each Sunday.
 Today some industry still remains but the majority has closed, the barracks has gone, around 80% of the parish is Muslim, and the area is amongst the most socially deprived in the country, but our church still plays a vital, central and happy role.
 Now as much as ever it did.

 St Hilda’s is a relaxed, family church where you can be sure of a very warm welcome.
-Our Church is just like any other family: we have children and their parents, grandparents and even great grandparents.
-We have single people and couples, people with special needs – all are welcome.
+Our Church is just like any other family: We have single people and couples, people with special needs – all are welcome.
 We don’t all look alike, or think alike all of the time(!), but this makes for a lively church in which we value each other and work together to build God’s Kingdom of love.

 We have at least three things in common: